-Then Sennacherib king of Assyria departed, and went home, and lived at Nineveh.
-And as he was worshipping in the house of Nisroch his god, Adramalek and Shariza his sons, struck him down with the sword, and escaped into the land of Ararat.
+Then Sennacherib king of Assyria departed and returned home, and lived at Nineveh.
+And as he was worshipping in the house of Nisroch his god, Adramalek and Shariza his sons struck him down with the sword.
+And after they escaped into the land of Ararat, Esau-haddon, his son, reigned in his place.